 Mark Tiddy managed to make a career change during the Covid crisis and become a web developer without a CS degree.
 Read on for his tips on learning to code, aceing a tech interview, and getting hired as a developer.
-Mark is also a member of the No CS Degree community where you can get help from others learning to code, network with developers and join voice call AMAs with experienced developers.

 Hey, so can you introduce yourself?

-When I’m writing code I’m a huge music fan and write/record/produce my own music as well as going to plenty of gigs and also run a YouTube channel reviewing tech.
+When I’m not writing code I’m a huge music fan and write/record/produce my own music as well as going to plenty of gigs and also run a YouTube channel reviewing tech.

 Why did you learn to code?